 B. Exploring Old St. Mary’s Cathedral and Square

-From the Dragon Gate, walk two blocks toward Pine Street.
-Turn right on California Street.
+From the Dragon Gate, walk up two blocks and turn right on California Street.
 St. Mary’s Cathedral will be on the left.

 Just a short walk from the Dragon Gate lies Old St. Mary’s Cathedral and Square.